 Many pregnant plus-size women team up a longer length empire line top or dress with some comfy maternity leggings (see below) and pretty much live in that as they get bigger.
 Or you could wear with jeans or smart trousers.

-Crossover or wrap front tops containing lycra are another fashion staple of the non-pregnant wardrobe, so should be easy to come by.
+Crossover or wrap front tops are another fashion staple of the non-pregnant wardrobe, so should be easy to come by.
+They often incorporate lycra too, which is no bad thing when you’re trying to fit to a changing shape!

-They’re flattering to bigger boobs, the extra fabric gives room for expansion, and so long as the front panels are loose and not sewn together, they can prove really useful by doubling up as easy-access breastfeeding tops later.
+They’re flattering to bigger boobs, the extra fabric gives room for expansion, and if the front panels are loose and not sewn together, they can prove really useful by doubling up as easy-access breastfeeding tops later.

 If you’re someone who lives in jeans, the thought of not being able to wear them as your bump expands may fill you with dread.
 But you do still have options.

 While you’re preferred manufacturer may have nothing for you, there are still options, with under and over-the-bump styles.

 Many major retailers only go up to a size 20 or 22, but there are others – Bon Prix for example, who go up to a size 30.